What is the Best Camera for Travelling?

 Photography is not just a hobby for me, it’s a passion.
 I carry a lot of camera gear with me when I travel and actually use all of it most of the time.

 I’ve been asked what is the best camera to have when travelling.
 Well, I have one simple answer.
 The best camera is the one you have with you!
 I know that is such a cliche.
 Let me explain.
 (Oh and in future posts I will talk more about different cameras).

-I have taken photographs that I absolutely love with my DSLR, my compact camera and my phone.
+I have taken photographs that I absolutely love with a DSLR, a mirrorless camera, a compact camera, a drone and mobile / cell phone.

 It’s the Photo You Don’t Get

 I never thought I would find myself without a camera, even if it is my iPhone.
 But I did and missed a photo that I have regretted ever since.